 While you might think this will save money, this is incorrect.

 An LLC is a structure allowed by state statute and is not the entity structure for tax purposes.
-LLC businesses pay taxes as sole proprietors, partnerships or S corps and therefore, typically pass-through.
+LLC businesses pay taxes as sole proprietors, partnerships or S corps and therefore, typically pass-through income to the taxpayer.
 Pass-through income simply means all the business income gets taxed on the owners or members personal returns and NOT the business return.
 Simply registering the LLC in a no income tax state doesn’t mean you won’t owe any taxes.

 Let’s say you form an LLC in Wyoming.
 Now you have a Wyoming entity which is doing business in your domicile state (most likely Florida, South Dakota or Texas) and you’ll still owe taxes in your domicile state.
 Since many full-time nomads choose no income tax states as their domicile, you may owe nothing to your domicile state.
 However, it’s still something you need to keep in mind.
 As a pass-through entity taxes are not necessarily owed where the business is registered, but where you are domiciled.